sumotoy/TFT_ILI9163C/README.md

 	The Teensy 3 side it's almost complete and quite optimized, however Arduino's side can be tweaked a bit by using the same Teensy3 technique (multiple transfer with just one CS call, etc), this will be the 1.0 		version.

-    	If you plan to use an SD for the SD example you will need Bill Greyman's SdFat
+<b>The release 1.0 it's standalone and NOT NEED adafruitGFX!</b>

-https://github.com/greiman/SdFat
+For the SD you can choose SdFat from greiman or the optimized Paul Stoffregen's SD https://github.com/greiman/SdFat